yellobyte/ESP32-DevBoards-Getting-Started/README.md

 ```
 As one can see the serial monitor task just displays the serial output from the board and no reset happened.

+**Resetting the board:**

-However, the dev board will perform a reset when you enter the key combinations CTRL-T followed by CTRL-D and again CTRL-T followed by CTRL-D as shown below:
+The dev board will perform a reset when you enter the key combinations CTRL-T followed by CTRL-D and again CTRL-T followed by CTRL-D as shown below:

 ```c
 ...